Eomys/pyleecan-doc/Tests_Turorials/how.to.unit.test.GUI.md

 ```

 Similarly to the previous example, __setup["test_obj"]__ is set in a setup function.
 When we change the current index, a save signal is sent and the type will be changed automatically.

+## To go further

+Pytest allow to debug the code during the test.
+[Here is an another tutorial.](https://github.com/Eomys/pyleecan-doc/blob/master/Tests_Turorials/how.to.debug.with.pytest.md)